 Fighting HIV and giving new hope

 People living with HIV need treatment and care that takes into account medical and social issues alike.
-Newlands Clinic in Harare provides comprehensive services for around 7,000 HIV patients from the poorest backgrounds.
+Newlands Clinic in Harare provides comprehensive services for about 8,000 HIV patients from the poorest backgrounds.

 1/6: Sister Moreni talks with a young patient.
 Our goal is to support our patients, and to enable them to live their lives as independently as possible.